Hitchin’ A Ride Along the Silk Road to Southwestern Kyrgyzstan

 In the car was a family of four and a grandmother.
 None of them spoke English, except the primary school-aged son, but he only really knew a few words.
 They took me to the town they lived in.
 It was called Tokmok and it was quite small.
 But there was plenty happening on the side of the road on the way.

-There were a few cars stopped on the side of the road with flat tyres and other cars had stopped to help them out!
+There were a few cars stopped with flat tyres.
+Other cars had stopped to help them out!
 How nice of them.
 Locals apparently love to make word or picture formations on the sides of hills, out of stones.
 I’m not sure why, but someone had gone to the trouble of making the FedEx logo on a hill in the middle of nowhere.
 Everyone needs a hobby, I guess?

 I also saw quite a few people with small barrel barbecues on the side of the road selling cooked corn.
 They waved their corn-grabbing tongs above their heads to get the attention of passing motorists.